[Updated December 8, 2022]

-This Fall, preparations will begin for a rebuild of its Great Hall at MOA to upgrade the resiliency of the museum and protect its irreplaceable collection in the event of a major earthquake.
+In November 2020, MOA began the planning to rebuild its iconic Great Hall in order to upgrade the resiliency of the Museum and protect its irreplaceable collection in the event of a major earthquake.
 When the project is complete the Great Hall will look like it does now with some improvements, including new lighting and carpeting.
 MOA is also currently under construction for other building upgrades, such as updates to its skylights, lighting, roofing, window coverings and fire protection.
 Together, these improvements will better showcase and protect the collection.
 MOA’s landscape will also be fully remediated once construction is complete.

 MOA has important heritage value for UBC.
 The Great Hall seismic upgrades therefore involve a sensitive approach, following conservation principles that address both the heritage values and character-defining elements of the site and the building.
 Feedback from the Arthur Erickson Foundation has informed the architectural and construction approach to the project, ensuring the Great Hall will retain the appearance of the original space to preserve its architectural character and heritage values.
 Likewise, the Musqueam Indian Band has participated in planning meetings.